 2. While performing for a local radio station, she was approached by band leader Barney Rapp who felt her last name, Kappelhoff, was clumsy and unappealing.
-He convinced her to change her name to Day after one of the songs in her playlist, “Day by Day.”
+Rapp convinced her to change her name to Day after one of the songs in her playlist, “Day by Day.”

 5. She hated to fly.
 Her fear took root while touring with Bob Hope in the 1940s after several close calls in winter weather.

 6. Day co-starred with Rock Hudson and Tony Randall in three films: Pillow Talk (1959), Lover Come Back (1961) and Send Me No Flowers (1964).
 In all three, Day and Hudson played love interests while Randall played Hudson’s close friend.
+Hudson feared the "daring" Pillow Talk would ruin their careers because the movie's plot, he said, "involved nothing more than me trying to seduce Doris for eight reels."
+Instead, Day received her only Academy Award nomination for the film.

 7. Hudson called Day “Eunice” because he said that whenever he thought of her as Eunice it made him laugh.
 Of Hudson, Day once said, “If there is a Heaven, I’m sure Rock Hudson is there because he was such a kind person.”